 Mangrove Adaptations

 Mangroves are hardy plants that thrive in harsh coastal environments where they’re regularly flooded during high tide.
-They rely on several unique adaptations to survive these conditions, which help them stay rooted in waterlogged soil, withstand waves, and cope with high salt and low oxygen levels:
+They rely on several unique adaptations to survive these conditions, which help them stay rooted in waterlogged soil, withstand waves, and cope with high salt and low oxygen levels.
+These adaptations include:

 - Sturdy Roots: Mangroves’ stilt-like roots anchor them in soft, shifting soil, keeping them stable even when submerged under water.